 How to Stop Child Support Garnishment in Florida?

 The State of Florida, through the Department of Revenue Child Support Enforcement Division, systematically pursues individuals who fail to pay their court mandated child support.
 There are a variety of enforcement mechanisms that range from appropriation of Lotto winnings exceeding $600 to pay the delinquent child support, to driver’s and professional license suspension, to liens on real property, and even arrest warrants.
 Before the state moves to such measures, however, it is more likely to garnish your bank account, a process also known as placing a “levy” on such account.
 As child support lawyer in Tallahassee, we can assist you.

 What is garnishment?

 The garnishment of an account means that if child support payments are not fulfilled, the state will send a notice to your bank in order to collect the owed debt.
 Levying, the previously mentioned term, simply refers to an account that has been seized in order to satisfy a debt.

-As family law attorneys in Tallahassee, we have received several calls from fathers whose accounts appear to have been improperly garnished or who we assist with objections to bank account levies.
-While Hardship decisions cannot be reviewed by the court, if you truly believe the state is seizing your funds illegally then you have the right to request a judicial review of the case.
+As a child support lawyer in Tallahassee, I have received several calls from fathers (and sometimes mothers) whose accounts appear to have been improperly garnished or who we assist with objections to bank account levies.
+While Hardship decisions cannot be reviewed by the Court, if you truly believe the Florida Department of Revenue is seizing your funds illegally then you have the right to request a judicial review of the case.